MedAux/tidy_HL7_msgs/README.rst

 Usage
 -----

-Locations must be either fields (i.e *segment.field*) or components (i.e. *segment.field.component*).
+Locations must be either fields (i.e. *segment.field*) or components (i.e. *segment.field.component*).
 Subcomponents are currently not supported.

 ID locations, taken together, must uniquely identify messages after deduplication.

 Report locations must be within the same segment.

 Missing data is represented as NA.
-Messages missing the report location segment are represented as a single row with NA for their seg column.
+Messages missing a segment for the report locations is represented as a single row with NA for its segment and report locations.

 Note that the order of the messages is not maintained.